AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-21-02-pop-up-block-party-at-brookland-arts-walk.md

   * A sign language interpreter will not be present unless requested.
 If requested, we will do our best to employ a sign language interpreter for the event.

   * The Brookland Arts Walk is a dedicated pedestrian zone with flat ground and a wide walkway.
-Brookland-CUA Metro is close by.

   * There are also bike racks and parking along Monroe Street.

+  * Brookland-CUA Metro is close by

   * Accessible, indoor bathrooms will be available.